 Starting in 1975, 25 percent of alcohol was mixed with gasoline throughout the entire country of Brazil.
 In 1979 almost 5,000 alcohol-powered automobiles and commercial vehicles were manufactured in Brazil.
 Between 1985 and 1990, around 90% of all automobiles manufactured in Brazil were powered by alcohol.

 There were government mandates put into place that reserved diesel use to buses and trucks that were responsible for the majority of cargo and passenger transportation.
 This fuel distribution profile remains to this day: trucks and buses run on diesel, light vehicles on gasoline (mixed with alcohol; E25), and pure alcohol (E100).
 E25 is the country’s standard, but the E100 is popular because ethanol is cheap in Brazil.
 The more ethanol in your fuel mix, the cheaper it will be in Brazil because of the cheap labor, the cost of growing the sugar cane, and the mandates and incentives in Brazil.

 In the early 90s, an alcohol shortage in the country resulted in a downturn for ProAlcool.
-By the year 2000, alcohol cars come back into favor with consumers, who were drawn to the fact that it costs less than gasoline.
+By the year 2000, alcohol cars come back in favor of consumers, who were drawn to the fact that it costs less than gasoline.
 In 2003, almost 50,000 flex-fuel vehicles were introduced in Brazil.
 Flex-fuel vehicles (FFV) allow a car to run on gasoline or a percentage of gasoline and alcohol or pure alcohol.
-In 2004, 328 thousand flex fuel vehicles (22% market share), were sold, compared with 52 thousand alcohol vehicles ( 4% market share).
+In 2004, 328 thousand flex-fuel vehicles (22% market share), were sold, compared with 52 thousand alcohol vehicles ( 4% market share).